 This policy also complies with our funding agreement and articles of association.
+RT Supporting Pupils with Medical Conditions Policy May 2025

 3. Roles and Responsibilities

 3.1 The Trust Board

 The Trust Board has ultimate responsibility to make arrangements to support pupils with medical conditions.
 The Trust Board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.